Posture & Movement

 Our posture and balance often reflect and affect our emotional state.
 You can recognise the slump of sadness or the tight jaw of anger.
 As we work with our posture it can have beneficial affects on our general mood and wellbeing.

 Excellent posture is a continuous process and way of being with ourselves.
-The Alexander approach is about learning to become more fluid and aware rather than 'pulling yourself together'.
+I can teach you to become more fluid and aware rather than 'pull yourself together'.

-The following is the experience of Dr Michael Harris, psychiatrist Hove of his Alexander Technique lessons:
+The following is the experience of Dr Michael Harris, psychiatrist of his lessons with me:

 I started Alexander Lessons with Tara to work on my terrible posture which has bugged me for years.